 Pipe frosting crosswise into seven 1-inch wide lines spaced 1-inch apart (each "bump" should run the length of the cake, 9-inches long).
 Return cake to the freezer for at least 30 minutes to set the frosting.

 For the Fudge: In a large bowl whisk together buttermilk, confectioner's sugar and vanilla and set aside.
 In a medium saucepan, combine, sugar, cocoa, corn syrup, salt and 1 stick worth of butter.
 Stir occasionally to fully incorporate butter as it's melting then bring mixture to a boil over medium high heat.

-Cook until mixture registers 240°F on a candy or instant read thermometer (a small amount dropped into cold water should form a soft, malleable ball), then remove from heat.
+Cook until mixture registers 240°F (116°C) on a candy or instant-read thermometer (a small amount dropped into cold water should form a soft, malleable ball), then remove from heat.
 While whisking constantly, add hot mixture to buttermilk mixture.
 Add remaining butter pieces and continue whisking until fully incorporated and mixture has cooled (frosting must be only slightly warm).

 Remove frosted cake from freezer and pour cooled frosting over the cake in long strokes to cover buttercream rolls completely.
 Note: frosting will be thin and saucelike.
 Working quickly and evenly you'll be able to completely cover the bumps with a thin layer of frosting, while "frosting runoff" will create fudgy pockets along the surface beside the bumps that will firm up in the freezer.
 Return cake to freezer for at least 30 minutes more to set.
 A smaller, paring knife is most effective for cutting while maintaining the cake's unique look.
 Serve chilled and store leftovers in refrigerator or freezer.

-9- by 13-inch glass dish or pan, stand mixer, piping bag and large round piping tip, candy thermometer
+9- by 13-inch baking dish or pan, stand mixer, piping bag and large round piping tip, candy thermometer